-Welcome to the course webpage for the Winter 2014 term of CSC108H, an Introduction to Computer Programming, on the St George campus.
+Welcome to the course webpage for the Winter 2015 term of CSC108H, an Introduction to Computer Programming, on the St. George campus.
 This course teaches the basics of programming in Python, which is an industrial-strength programming language used at companies like Google and Industrial Light and Magic.

-There are three lecture sections of this course with two different instructors, Jen and Myrto.
+There are three lecture sections of this course with two different instructors, Tom, and Craig.
 You are welcome to attend office hours with either of us.
-Jen is the course coordinator, which means that she deals with all administrative issues: missed work, problems with your grades, switching lab rooms, problems with assignment partners, the course website, and TA issues.
+Tom is the course coordinator, which means that he deals with all administrative matters: missed work, problems with your grades, problems with assignment partners, the course website, and TA issues.
 If you're not sure who to contact, though, feel free to ask either of us!

-The course is delivered through 3 lecture hours a week.
-For weeks 2 through 12, you will also watch video lectures to prepare for on-campus lectures.
-Your labs begin in the second week of term.
+Two sections (L0201 and L5101) are on-campus and are delivered through 3 lecture hours a week.
+For weeks 2 through 12, you will also watch video lectures to prepare for the on-campus lectures.

 The textbook, Practical Programming (2nd edition): An Introduction to Computer Science Using Python 3, matches very closely with the course material.
 Some notes:

 - The first edition is out of date: it uses Python 2, not Python 3.
 Also, the material in the second edition is much, much closer to what we teach in this course.